peter88213/novelibre/docs/help/file_menu.md

 - You can save the project with **File > Save** or **Ctrl-S**.
 - If the project has changed on disk since last opened, you will get a warning.
-- It is recommended to refresh the tree (see above) before saving.
-So you can see how it will look after reloading.

 ---